FAQ

 Who would build and maintain the flow trail?
 Because the proposed trail would be on EBRPD land, construction and maintenance would be controlled by the EBRPD.
 We hope that EBRPD would allow the public to help build and maintain the trail under EBRPD oversight much as is done with the trails at Crockett Hills Regional Park.

 How can I support this effort?
-Sign the petition and get your friends to sign it!
+Sign the petition here and get your friends to sign it!
 The broader the support we can show for the trail the better the chances the EBRPD will approve it.
-As things proceed, we'll let you know if we need your voice of support in other ways.
+Also, write an email to the EBRPD Board.
+Directions can be found here.
+Finally, EBRPD will host a number of public meetings over the next 6 months as part of the CEQA process.
+Please try to attend those to show your support.
+We'll post the dates of these meetings on our home page when they are announced.
 Once EBRPD is proceeding towards construction we will mount a fund-raising campaign to supplement funding we have obtained from an anonymous private donor.

 Comments